Beximus/SummerScholarshipNotes/SummerScholarshipProgressNotes.md

 * Add List times/ dates function to the bookmarks intent

 * I fixed the tutorial some more, created an array randomiser to suggest searchable/refinable terms, added NZSL and sensory relaxed to the search function as well as adding sensory relaxed, audio descirbed, touch tour and nzsl as refinable terms.
 I also added another phrasing to the model.

+##### Tuesday 18/02/20
+* worked from home
+* fixed a lot of bugs
+* wrote out the readme/build explainer
+* compiled a list of issues that still need fixing
+* added delete specific bookmarks

+##### Wednesday 19/02/20
+* User testing today with stace
+* Fix tutorial
+* fix bugs with list/read next

+write up things